Yolxander/git-pad/DISTRIBUTION.md

 1. Download the `.dmg` file
 2. Open the `.dmg` file (double-click)
-3. Drag "Git Pad" to the Applications folder
+3. Drag "Command Pad" to the Applications folder
-4. Open Applications and launch Git Pad
+4. Open Applications and launch Command Pad
+5. **First Launch**: You'll see the onboarding screen introducing Git Pad, System Pad, and Project Pad
+6. Click "Get Started" or "Skip" to continue
-5. If you see a security warning:
+7. If you see a security warning:
    - Go to System Preferences → Security & Privacy
-   - Click "Open Anyway" next to the Git Pad message
+   - Click "Open Anyway" next to the Command Pad message

 ### For Windows Users

 1. Download the `.exe` installer
 2. Run the installer
 3. Follow the installation wizard
-4. Launch Git Pad from the Start menu
+4. Launch Command Pad from the Start menu
+5. **First Launch**: You'll see the onboarding screen introducing Git Pad, System Pad, and Project Pad
+6. Click "Get Started" or "Skip" to continue
-5. If Windows Defender shows a warning:
+7. If Windows Defender shows a warning:
    - Click "More info"
    - Click "Run anyway" (if you trust the source)